carlisson/bookmarks/README.md

 # Bookmarks

-Thematic web bookmarks in listings
+Thematic web bookmarks in listings.
+Descriptions also in Brazilian Portuguese.

 ## General